untapped-inc/sema-docs/docs/deploying-to-production.md

 #### Setting up

-* Follow the Android setup steps at [the official react native  docs](https://facebook.github.io/react-native/docs/getting-started.html#content).
+* Follow the Android setup steps at <a href="https://facebook.github.io/react-native/docs/getting-started.html#content" target="_blank">the official react native  docs</a>.
 Make sure you select the appropriate tabs in the instructions.
     * "Building Projects with Native Code"
     * "Development OS: macOS or Windows or Linux.
     * Target OS: Android"